MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 From the call controls, select **Text Chat** (as seen here: ![Graphic showing the text chat icon.](media/Teams_Text.png)  to open the chat.
 Note that the Remote Assist user can only see messages exchanged during the call, but you may see messages exchanged before the call.

-You can also attach a OneDrive file or local file via the Teams chat **Attach file** feature.
+You can also attach a OneDrive or local file via the Teams chat **Attach file** feature.

 >[!Note]
 > Remote Assist chat supports certain formats, including bold, italic, strikethrough, and underline.
 It also supports hyperlinks.
 However, it does not support HTML-formatted or lists, such as a passage you copy and paste from a website.